Teachers’ beliefs in ELT

 Regarding teachers’ beliefs in ELT, a teacher’s experiences at school undoubtedly determine the development of their belief systems.

 One point put forward by Clark and Peterson (1986, summarised and discussed in Breen, ms., pp. 47-48) is that “core” teachers’ beliefs are built as a result of teachers’ own schooling while observing teachers who taught them.

-To be fair to my language teachers at school, they were probably just following orders to turn pages in set textbooks.
+As I learned more about language teaching methodologies, I came to the conclusion that my French and German teachers at school were out of touch with reality.
+Drill this, drill that.
+However, to be fair to my language teachers at school, they were probably just following orders to turn pages in set textbooks.